JoshMcguigan/stm32f3discovery-quickstart/README.md

 The `init` script asks only for a project name, and then it generates a new Cargo project and sets everything up to compile for the STM32F3DISCOVERY.

+For a more details, check out this [introductory blog post](https://www.joshmcguigan.com/blog/stm32f3discovery-quickstart/).

 ## Requirements

 If you are new to embedded development in Rust, start by [setting up a development environment](https://japaric.github.io/discovery/03-setup/README.html).